Chapter 17.76

 1. Any contiguous or noncontiguous lots, parcels or areas owned in common by the owners of the separately owned lots, parcels or areas consist of areas or facilities the beneficial use and enjoyment of which is reserved to some or all of the owners of separately owned lots, parcels or areas;

-2. Any power existing to enforce any obligation in connection with membership in the owners association as described in Section 11003.1 of the Business and Professions Code, or any obligation pertaining to the beneficial use and enjoyment of any portion of, or any interest in, either the separately or commonly owned lots, parcels or areas by means of a levy or assessment which may become a lien upon the separately owned lots, parcels, or areas of defaulting owners or members, which said lien may be foreclosed in any manner provided by law for the foreclosure of mortgages or deeds of trust, with or without a power of sale.
+2. Any power existing to enforce any obligation in connection with membership in the owners association as described in Section 11003.1 of the California Business and Professions Code, or any obligation pertaining to the beneficial use and enjoyment of any portion of, or any interest in, either the separately or commonly owned lots, parcels or areas by means of a levy or assessment which may become a lien upon the separately owned lots, parcels, or areas of defaulting owners or members, which said lien may be foreclosed in any manner provided by law for the foreclosure of mortgages or deeds of trust, with or without a power of sale.

 R. “Stock cooperative” means a corporation which is formed or availed of primarily for the purpose of holding title to, either in fee simple or for a term of years, improved real property, if all or substantially all of the shareholders of such corporation receive a right of exclusive occupancy in a portion of the real property, title to which is held by the corporation, which right of occupancy is transferable only concurrently with the transfer of the share or shares of stock or membership certificate in the corporation held by the person having such right of occupancy.
-The term “stock cooperative” does not include a limited-equity housing cooperative, as defined in Section 11003.4 of the Business and Professions Code or successor section.
+The term “stock cooperative” does not include a limited-equity housing cooperative, as defined in California Business and Professions Code Section 11003.4 or successor section.

-T. “Subdivision ordinance” means an ordinance of the city of Foster City consisting of Title 16 of the Foster City Code and the Estero Municipal Improvement District Code as the same now exists or is hereafter amended.
-(Ord.
-214 § 1 (part), 1981)
+T. “Subdivision ordinance” means an ordinance of the city of Foster City consisting of Title 16 and the Estero Municipal Improvement District Code as the same now exists or is hereafter amended.

 17.76.030 General requirements.

 1. Selection Procedure.
 Applicants may submit applications for conversions twice a year, due at the close of business on the last Friday of April, and the last Friday of October.
-The semiannual number of units approved for conversion shall not exceed one-half the total determined in Section 17.76.030 A, unless, at the previous commission hearing on conversion, there were no applications approved, or those approved did not equal the amount allowed for conversion.
+The semiannual number of units approved for conversion shall not exceed one-half the total determined in this subsection A, unless, at the previous commission hearing on conversion, there were no applications approved, or those approved did not equal the amount allowed for conversion.
 These applications must contain all information required for a tentative map application pursuant to this chapter.

 B. Conformity with the General Plan.
-No conversion of multiple family rental units to ownership units shall be permitted unless and until the planning commission finds that the proposed conversion will not conflict with the goals and policies of the general plan, especially the housing element.
+No conversion of multiple-family rental units to ownership units shall be permitted unless and until the planning commission finds that the proposed conversion will not conflict with the goals and policies of the general plan, especially the housing element.

 D. Tenant Notification.

 1. Notification of Hearing on Use Permit and Tentative Map.
 Not less than two weeks prior to the public hearing for use permit and tentative map, the applicant shall send all tenants of the building(s) proposed for conversion a written notice.
 Such notice shall indicate: that the subdivider intends to convert the building to a community housing project; the date and location of the public hearing; the steps and actions the subdivider and others, including governmental agencies, will or must take in order for the building to be converted.
-Such notice shall further specify:
+Such notice shall further specify that:

 c.
-That the provisions for relocation assistance and/or special group considerations are applicable as specified in Section 17.76.040 B; and
+The provisions for relocation assistance and/or special group considerations are applicable as specified in Section 17.76.040(B); and

 2. Lease Extension.
-The developer shall offer a ninety day extension of tenancy after the expiration of a lease or rental agreement which would expire prior to or at the time of commencement of sales or issuance of the final public report by the real estate commissioner.
+The developer shall offer a ninety-day extension of tenancy after the expiration of a lease or rental agreement which would expire prior to or at the time of commencement of sales or issuance of the final public report by the real estate commissioner.

-3. Tenants Right to Purchase.
+3. Tenants’ Right to Purchase.
 The developer shall provide each tenant an irrevocable, nontransferable, preemptive right to purchase a unit or right of exclusive occupancy at a price no greater than the price offered to the general public for such unit.
 Such right shall be irrevocable for a period of ninety days after the commencement of sales or the issuance of the final public report by the real estate commissioner.
 Tenants shall have the right to the unit presently occupied and then to other units in the project only after they have been declined for purchase and vacated by the occupancy tenants.
 In no case shall an existing tenant have a preemptive right to more than one unit.

 17.76.040 Requirements for tentative map and use permit approval.

-1. That the tentative map and use permit are not consistent with applicable authorities as set forth in Section 17.76.030B;
+1. That the tentative map and use permit are not consistent with applicable authorities as set forth in Section 17.76.030(B);

 2. That approval of the tentative map and use permit would be inconsistent with this chapter;